Tee Tua Ba

-Tee Tua Ba (郑大峇 (鄭大峇, Zhèng Dàbā)) is the former Chairman of the Singapore Red Cross Society where he served for 12 years from 2008 till 2020 and a former Commissioner of Police of the Singapore Police.
+Tee Tua Ba (郑大峇 (鄭大峇, Zhèng Dàbā)) is a former Commissioner of Police of the Singapore Police Force from 1992 to 1997 and the former Chairman of the Singapore Red Cross Society where he served for 12 years from 2008 till 2020.
+He was also Singapore's ambassador to other countries.
 He is currently the Chairman of the Portcullis Group.

-Background
+Early life and education

-Tee Tua Ba was born in Singapore on 17 June 1942 and studied at Serangoon School, Victoria School and Raffles Institution.
+Tee was born in Singapore on 17 June 1942 and studied at Serangoon School, Victoria School and Raffles Institution.
 He entered the University of Singapore and graduated with an LLB Honours degree in 1966 and was subsequently admitted as an advocate and solicitor to the Supreme Court of Singapore in 1967.
 He attended the Senior Command Course, Bramshill Police College, United Kingdom in 1982 and the Advanced Management Programme, INSEAD, France in 1989.